 Implementing a Half Adder

-Add the following function definition to the bottom of
+We can implement a half adder by adding the following function to the bottom of

 e hold onto the intermediate results that get passed to an AND gate to compute the final sum.